Loyola University Chicago: Lake Shore Campus

 Loyola's flagship Lake Shore Campus is on the shores of Lake Michigan in the Rogers Park and Edgewater neighborhoods on Chicago's north side, about seven and a half miles north of the Loop.
 Founded in 1912, it is the school's primary residential campus and the home of the College of Arts and Sciences and a variety of graduate programs.
 With over 40 buildings, the campus offers green space and lakeshore access, as well as several landmarks:

 The Madonna della Strada Chapel, an Art Deco masterpiece completed in 1939, is the center of Loyola's religious life.
 The Mundelein Center, a 200-foot tall Art Deco skyscraper completed in 1930, is the home of Loyola's fine and performing arts programs and a National Historical Landmark.
 The Joseph J. Gentile Arena, which holds 5,500 for basketball, volleyball, and campus events, was recently expanded to include the Norville Center, a student-athlete academic center and home of Rambler athletics.
 One of the largest events held annually in Gentile Arena is Colossus, which features a musical artist and comedian.
 Artists, including Jason Derulo and John Mulaney, have performed for Colossus.
 The Halas Recreation Center was remodeled and incorporated into the sprawling new Damen Student Center, the heart of campus social life.
+Mertz Hall is considered a hub for friendship and amongst the best of the resident halls.